arihant-jn-dev/copilot-test/README.md

 1. **Verify DNS Configuration**:
    - For subdomain (todo.sumantpro.in): Ensure you have the correct CNAME record pointing to `arihant-jn-dev.github.io.` (with trailing dot)
    - Double-check there are no conflicting DNS records

-2. **Give GitHub Time to Issue Certificate**:
+   - Verify DNS propagation using `dig todo.sumantpro.in CNAME` or online DNS lookup tools

+2. **GitHub Pages Certificate Process**:
    - GitHub needs up to 24 hours to issue a certificate after DNS propagation
    - During this time, use HTTP instead of HTTPS to access your site
+   - Check if your site appears in the list at Settings > Pages

-3. **Check GitHub Pages Settings**:
+3. **Step-by-step GitHub Pages HTTPS Fix**:
+   - Go to your repository on GitHub.com
+   - Click "Settings" > "Pages" in the left sidebar
-   - Ensure your custom domain is correctly entered in Settings > Pages
+   - Under "Custom domain", verify that your domain is correctly entered
-   - Try toggling "Enforce HTTPS" off and on after 24 hours
+   - Uncheck "Enforce HTTPS" if it's currently checked
+   - Save the settings
+   - Wait a few minutes, then reload the page
+   - If "Enforce HTTPS" is available (not grayed out), check it
+   - If it remains grayed out, wait 24 hours and try again

 4. **Clear Browser Cache**:
    - Hard refresh (Ctrl+Shift+R or Cmd+Shift+R)
    - Try in private/incognito mode or a different browser
+   - Clear your SSL state in browser settings

 5. **Verify CNAME File**:
    - Make sure your CNAME file contains exactly `todo.sumantpro.in` with no extra spaces or characters
+   - Ensure the CNAME file is present in both master and gh-pages branches

 ### DNS Propagation Issues